 Prospectors describes Crude oil’s scent as a: fresh woodsy scent with a hint of citrus.
 In my nose: a sweet cologne.
 Not strong in the tin and nearly unnoticeable once it’s in the bangs.
 Do I dig the aroma?
 It’s alright for me = nothing special, nothing bothersome.

 Prospectors speaks about a ‘nice shine’.
-In my mane it has a solid medium shine due to the silica derived phenyl trimethicone and the present hemp seed oil.
+In my mane it has a solid medium shine, mainly due to the silica derived phenyl trimethicone.
 The sheen stays.

-Oil based so easy to restyle.
+Oil based = easy to restyle.
 No tension when combing through.
 Hair kept its good medium hold.
 Waves showed through a tiny, tiny bit but the whole stayed neat and clean.

 On the greasier side but not nasty by any means.
 Easy to work with.
 I just add product the next days without washing my hair.
 Got better results but a stronger hold would definitely help for my wavy and medium-thick hair.